Last updated on 31st October 2023

 The great thing is that Ikea has recognised this problem and created not just one customer education video, but an entire playlist.
 These how-to videos are extremely in-depth and act as a visual reference for customers who struggle with the written instructions that come with the furniture.

 As a leading team-collaboration tool, Slack is always innovating new ways for colleagues to connect.
-This video shows users exactly how to implement their new message buttons feature, by creating lots of different scenarios for its use.
+This 15 second video is just one of many that shows users how to perform an action within the app.

 The instructions are simple, clear, and straight-to-the-point, and the text on screen does a great job of reaffirming what the presenter says.